imgag/ClinCNV/doc/germline_CNV_analysis.md

 **Coverage values** are GC-normalised and median-normalised (that means that "average" coverage for cohort is centered around copy-number 2 in autosomes).
 But coverage is not square root normalised as it is inside `ClinCNV`'s algorithm - so sometimes even if it seems that the dot is closer to alternative copy-number it may not be true since variances are different for different copy numbers.

-**CNV-segments** here are mainly used for algorithmic diagnostic purposes - if the segments are too fragmented or if you clearly see some CNVs in non-polymorphic regions that were not detected by ClinCNV, then you've chosen quality threshold as too small/big, respectively, and you need to increase it and re-do the analysis.
+**CNV-segments** here are mainly used for algorithmic diagnostic purposes - if the segments are too fragmented or if you clearly see some CNVs in non-polymorphic (variance is usually overestimated for regions that are affected by CNVs frequently) regions that were not detected by ClinCNV, then you've chosen quality threshold as too small/big, respectively, and you need to increase it and re-do the analysis.
 CNVs are described much more informatively in files "sampleName_cnvs.tsv"

 ![IGV tracks for one sample (exome seq)][IGV_track]